 Our city/town-wide approach has five guiding principles:

-- Inclusive city/town-wide services: As always, we work closely with communities to make sure services meet their needs and behaviour changes are sustainable.
+- Inclusive city/town-wide services: As always, we work closely with communities to make sure services meet their needs and that behaviour changes are sustainable.

 Our vision is to see urban authorities planning, delivering and monitoring inclusive, affordable and sustainable water, sanitation and hygiene (WASH) services for all by 2030.